-The commonly human hearing range is 20 (the lowest frequencies) to 20,000 (the highest frequencies) Hz.
-But, it’s important to notice that the human auditory system is most sensitive to the frequencies area in the middle, between 2,000 and 5,000 Hz.
+The common human hearing range is 20 (the lowest frequencies) to 20,000 (the highest frequencies) Hz.
+But, it’s important to notice that the human auditory system is most sensitive to the frequency area in the middle, between 2,000 and 5,000 Hz.

 As you can guess, as much as a sound will be in the extremity of that range, lower will be our capability of hearing it.

 It’s equally important to know that this curve tends to flatten when the sound pressure level rises.
 So basically, the more we raise the volume, the better we will be able to perceive a fuller range of sounds.
 Having the sensation that music sounds better.

 If you haven’t yet yourself, try to experiment this –

 I am pretty sure you’ll find a button in your car system or in your home stereo system that raises the volume.
 Push that button while listening to music at a decent level.
 Go ON and OFF a few times.
 Now try doing the same at a louder volume.
 Go ON and OFF again with the loudness function.

 You’ll immediately realize that while at a decent audio level, the loudness function will please your ears, going louder is not needed anymore.
 And, you’ll eventually find it pretty annoying.

 That loudness function will more or less boost the frequencies in the extremities, those normally less perceived.